Lord3008/Newsiee/README.md

 This is to verifiy if the text or content of the news are correct or not.

 ### 3. Audio Feature 🎤🔊
-- **Text-to-Speech (TTS) Conversion:** Converts text summaries into audio using advanced TTS services (e.g., Google Text-to-Speech).
+- **Text-to-Speech (TTS) Conversion:** Converts text summaries into audio using advanced TTS services (I have used Google Text-to-Speech (GTTS)).
 - **Engaging Visuals:** Includes relevant images or graphics using React components.
+(This is currently fetched from the news api we are using)
 - **Integrated Audio Player:** Features an intuitive audio player built with JavaScript and React.
+(Not implemented in real-time but present in working stage in jupyter notebook)

 ### 4. AI Tutor: